 - Prices can change at any time to coincide with a new month.
 Our goal is to keep prices as low as possible for our members.

-- Before solo flight, you will be required to complete a check ride with the owner, John Towner.
+- Before solo flight, you will be required to complete a check flight with the Chief Pilot, Jonathan Towner.
 You will be responsbile for payment of the flight time.
-Based on experience and proficency, the owner does reserve the right to require multiple flights until he is comfortable that you are capable of flying, but most of all, landing, the aircraft safely.
+Based on experience and proficency, the Chief Pilot reserves the right to require multiple flights until he is comfortable that you are capable of commanding the aircraft safely.

 - Ex.
 Aircraft in out of service Apr 15-May 15… You would pay the normal monthly fee for April & May.